-Section Static Factor of Safety Pseudo-Static Factor of Safety Existing Condition 1.65 1.13
+Analysis Static Factor of Safety Pseudo-Static Factor of Safety

+Existing Condition, circular 2.51 1.67

+Existing Condition, translational 3.25 1.88

-The results of the analysis indicate the existing conditions meet the minimum required factors-of-safety of 1.5 and 1.0 for both the static and seismic (pseudo-static) case, respectively.
+The results of the analysis indicated the existing conditions meet the minimum required factors-of-safety of 1.5 and 1.0 for both the static and seismic (pseudo-static) case, respectively.
+The planned improvements will likely include a basement level, which would tend to unload the slope and further improve the stability of the slope; significant fill placement on the slope, which would tend to load the slope and decrease stability, is not anticipated.
+Since the controlling failure surfaces tended to exit at the toe of the slope at street level, the impact of assuming groundwater at 10 feet was negligible.
 A summary of the slope stability analysis is presented in Appendix D.